NativeScript/NativeScript/api-reports/NativeScript.api.md

     off(eventNames: string | GestureTypes, callback?: (args: EventData) => void, thisArg?: any);
     on(event: "loaded", callback: (args: EventData) => void, thisArg?: any);
     on(event: "shownModally", callback: (args: ShownModallyData) => void, thisArg?: any);
-    // Warning: (ae-forgotten-export) The symbol "ShownModallyData" needs to be exported by the entry point index.d.ts on(event: "showingModally", callback: (args: ShownModallyData) => void, thisArg?: any): void;
+    on(event: "showingModally", callback: (args: ShownModallyData) => void, thisArg?: any): void;
     on(event: "androidBackPressed", callback: (args: EventData) => void, thisArg?: any);
     on(event: "unloaded", callback: (args: EventData) => void, thisArg?: any);